Dau1makan/Item-Pack/README.md

 <h2 id="Compatibility">I. Compatibility</h2>

-<p>This is a <a href="https://github.com/WeiDUorg/weidu/releases">WeiDU</a> mod, so it should work well along with such others.
-If you have other item-affecting mods, be warned that <b>Components 3. &amp; 4.</b> from
-  this mod overwrite items, so you'll only get to see their version or mine of the items in question, depending on your install order. <b>From version 2.0 onwards, the mod is fully compatible with both BG1&2 Enhanced Editions (Planescape:Torment component is untested on PST:EE)</b>.
+This is a WeiDUhttps://github.com/WeiDUorg/weidu/releases">WeiDU">">https://github.com/WeiDUorg/weidu/releases">WeiDU mod, so it should work well along with such others.
+If you have other item-affecting mods, be warned that Components 3. & 4. from this mod overwrite items, so you'll only get to see their version or mine of the items in question, depending on your install order. <b>From version 2.0 onwards, the mod is fully compatible with both BG1&2 Enhanced Editions (Planescape:Torment component is untested on PST:EE)</b>.

 </p><p>

   Some of the items provide spell-like abilities.
-These are taken from the vanilla game's spells, so if you have <a href="https://www.gibberlings3.net/mods/spells/spell_rev">Spell Revisions</a> installed or any similar spell mod, said changes will be accounted for.
+These are taken from the vanilla game's spells, so if you have Spell">https://www.gibberlings3.net/mods/spells/spell_rev">Spell Revisions installed or any similar spell mod, said changes will be accounted for.
 In other words, <b>Item Pack</b> will use, when appropriate, any modified version of spells you have, provided it's installed <u>AFTER</u> them (there's only one exception, which should be obvious enough by the item's description).